1:1 Program Goals

 Personally owned iPads must be enrolled in the CDH MDM system by a member of the Technology Staff.

-The $185 technology fee includes use of an iPad (charger and cable) device cover, CDH required apps, troubleshooting and repairs (additional fees required for damage due to negligence or intentional mishandling), and use of a substitute device if repairs are needed (subject to availability).
+The $185 technology fee includes use of an iPad (charger and cable) device cover, CDH required apps, troubleshooting and repairs (additional fees required for damage due to negligence or intentional mishandling).

 All students are required to use the CDH Apple Managed IDs.
 The Apple IDs and passwords will be provided to the students.